novuhq/novu/docs/docs/notification-center/react/react-components.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

 # React Component

 Novu provides the `@novu/notification-center` a React library that helps to add a fully functioning notification center to your web application in minutes.
-Let's do a quick recap on how we can easily use it in your application:
+Let's do a quick recap on how we can easily use it in your application.

+First you have to install the package:

 ```bash
 npm install @novu/notification-center
 ```

+Then import and render the components:

 ```tsx
 import {